A private residency.

 Bring one real situation.

-The call is for both of us to see whether the method can move something live.
+The call is for both of us to see whether the method can move something that matters.

 —Bud